TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.13.md

 ---

-But if he will indeed redeem it, then he shall add the fifth part thereof unto thy estimation.
+But if he will indeed redeem it, then he shall add the fifth part of it to its valuation.